raphael-group/hatchet/script/README.md

 Set all variables in `hatchet_config` with appropriate values.
 You likely will not need to change anything in the `*.sh` scripts.

 Note that if the `LIST` variable is blank, HATCHet automatically downloads a list of known germline SNP positions based on your reference genome.
-If your internet connection is unstable (or if the SNPcaller step is failing), please specify the path to a locally stored list in VCF format.
+If your internet connection is unstable (or if the genotype-snps step is failing), please specify the path to a locally stored list in VCF format.

 ## 2a) HATCHet without phasing